NarenCR/FSDS_Assignments/README.md

-# FSDS_Assignments of Python Basics
+# FSDS_Assignments
+Files are inside a sub branch Python basics